shailen/ng-darrrt-codelab/docs/step-6.md

 ### Create piratenames.json

-Create a JSON-encoded file named `piratenames.json` with the following content.
+In the same directory as `piratenames.dart`, create a JSON-encoded file named `piratenames.json` with the following content:
-Put the file alongside the `piratenames.dart` and `piratenames.html` files you've been editing.

 ```JSON
 { "names": [ "Anne", "Bette", "Cate", "Dawn",